pandasoli/bambloo/README.md

 The way we found is having a program (a host) running on your system next to Discord.

 We have a variety of hosts, you can choose the one you feel most comfortable with.
-Hosts differ by connection method, but don't worry about that unless you're a developer,
+Hosts differ by connection method, but don't worry about this unless you're a developer,
 and programming language, you might prefer a Python host, or maybe a binary one?

 <br>